 From small donations for sporting equipment to larger gifts aimed at offsetting the full cost of your tuition, athletic scholarship opportunities abound.
-Of course, the competition for many of these scholarships is fierce, but you’re an athlete so we know you’re not afraid of a little healthy competition.

 As you proceed, take note that deadlines are always passing and new opportunities are always emerging.
 If a deadline for one of the opportunities below has passed, come back and visit in a few weeks for updates and changes.
-And if you see anything out of place or are aware of any scholarship opportunities we might have missed, let us know!
-And of course, good luck in your search!

 The average athletic scholarship is about $10,400 per year, or $8,700 if you don't account for the more generous scholarships usually reserved for men's football and basketball players.

 Many scholarships apply to only one year of your education, meaning that you must maintain a certain level of athletic and academic excellence so that your scholarship can be renewed each year.

 All of these numbers mean that an athletic scholarship probably won't reduce the cost of your college education to zero.
 But that doesn't mean there isn't help out there for you.

 Be realistic in your expectations and take steps to improve your odds.
 Such steps include:

 Contacting coaches at programs that might interest you